partiknain/dsa-with-cpp/README.md

 -  3_sum.cpp      ->problem of  3_sum on leetcode
 -  4_sum.cpp     ->problem of 4 sum on leetcode

+## backtracking
+-  combination.cpp    -> added problem of combination using backtracking
+-  palindrome_partioning   -> added problem of find all palindrome part using backtracking
+-  permutation.cpp     ->  added problem of permutation using backtracking
+-  subset.cpp       -> added problem of find all subset using backtracking
 ## How to Run

 1. Open the file in VS Code or any C++ IDE